truszkowski-tomasz/dtu-mlops/reports/README.md

 Student s232858 chose to focus on managing and working with the GCP platform.

 Student s223219 implemented pytorch model and training loop (it was later wrapped up with pytorch-lightining), logger, script for downloading models from huggingface and fastapi app.
 Added some unit tests and created workflows for github actions as a CI part of project, he also added pre-commit and integrated weights&biases.
-Student also contributed to final report and helped to solve ongoing problems within GCP space. ---
+Student also contributed to final report and helped to solve ongoing problems within GCP space.

+Student s222937 focused on training and prediction scripts using pytorch-lightning, adding hydra config files, setting up and troubleshooting the Cloud Run training job and prediction service. ---